bayoishola20/HackerRank/README.md

   * Closures and Decorators
   * Numpy

+* 10 days of JavaScript
-* 10 days of JavaScript.
+* 10 days of Statistics

 PS: I intend to write some in another language